snackycracky/ascii-table-parser/README.md

 # ascii-table-parser

-This code parses an table made of ASCII Chars with a Random column width.
+This code parses an table made of ASCII Chars with a random column width.
-The table is non-deterministic in column separation and cell types:
+Unfortunately the table is non-deterministic in column separation and cell types:

 ```
   Dy MxT   MnT   AvT   HDDay  AvDP 1HrP TPcpn WxType PDir AvSp Dir MxS SkyC MxR MnR AvSLP